klamma/ar-for-eu-book/_chapters/chapters/foundations/design/perception_ar.md

 Note: when you create UI, you need to know:

-•Ergonomics
+-Ergonomics

-•Safety guidelines for the content
+-Safety guidelines for the content

-• Clicker, laser pointer
+- Clicker, laser pointer

-•Other people and their voice commands
+-Other people and their voice commands